 Recognized and supported a number of national and international special days and weeks by issuing press releases.

-Presented a webinar to mental health working group members of the Canadian Life and Health Insurance Association.
+Presented and exhibited at the annual conference of the Canadian Life and Health Insurance Association.

-Launch of third-party billing project by the Manitoba Chapter.
+Continued work on third-party billing by the Manitoba Chapter.

 Continued advocacy in HST/GST exemption for counselling/psychotherapy services.